lastgeek/ConsoleSnakeCSharp/README.md

 ## How to Play

 1. Use the arrow keys to move the snake up, down, left, or right.
-2. Try to eat the red apples that appear on the screen to grow longer.
+2. Try to eat the bugs that appear on the screen to grow longer.
 3. Avoid running into the walls or the snake's own body.

 ## How to Run the Game